Bronze14/Van-project/README.md

 5. Open the `src/firebase.js` file in the project and replace the existing Firebase configuration with your own configuration.

+## React Router Setup

+React Router is used for client-side routing in the Van Project.
+Routes are defined in the `src/App.js` file.
+You can add or modify routes as per your requirements.

 ## Deployment

 To deploy the project, you can use any hosting platform of your choice.
 One option is to use Netlify: